MRtrix3/mrtrix3/README.md

 ## Getting help

 Support and general discussion is hosted on the [MRtrix3 Community Forum](http://community.mrtrix.org/).
 Please address all MRtrix3-related queries there.
-You can use you GitHub or Google login to post questions.
+You can use your GitHub or Google login to post questions.

 ## Quick install